-After buying a home, a car will likely be the second biggest purchase you’ll ever make.
-Avoid making these 10 common mistakes when buying a new car, to avoid pangs of regret as your drive off in your new set of wheels.
+Aside from buying a home, a vehicle will likely be the second biggest purchase you’ll ever make.
+Avoid these 10 everyday car buying mistakes to dodge any pangs of regret as your drive off in your new set of wheels.

 1. Forgo research

 Before you set foot on the car lot, do some research.
-The showroom floor isn’t the place to be seeing what’s available for the first time.
-Learn what’s out there and decide if it's a car you want to buy, truck or SUV.
-Then, compare costs, decide what features are must-haves, and set—and stick to—a budget; otherwise you run the risk of buying solely on emotion.
+The showroom floor isn’t the place to see what’s available for the first time.
+Learn what’s out there and decide if it’s a car, truck, or sports utility vehicle (SUV) you want to buy.
+Then, compare costs.
+Decide what features are must-haves and set — and stick to — a budget.
+Otherwise, you run the risk of buying solely on emotion.

 2. Overlook the cost of auto insurance